 Since leaving Siemens, Christian Oecking has supported national and international companies as a member of the supervisory board, counselor or managing director.

 From 1999 to 2000 he led all outsourcing activities of EDS for communications industry clients in EMEA.

 In 2001 Ulrich Prädel joined Capgemini where he held several international management positions including the role of Group Sales Director and member of the Global Capgemini Management Board.
 Since September 2016 Ulrich Prädel has been working as Executive Advisor.
 He supports IT companies worldwide as member of supervisory boards and top level consultant.
 His focus areas span from sales to transformation and restructuring.

-Prof. Dr. Louis Velthuis has held the chair for controlling at the Faculty of Law, Management and Economics at the Johannes Gutenberg University in Mainz since 2008.
 Born in South Africa, he completed a training program at Deutsche Bank in Germany to become a bank clerk, before studying, graduating and further qualifying as a university professor in business administration at the Goethe University in Frankfurt.

 His interest in research as well as his many years of practical project experience principally concern the organization of internal and external accounting, the design and setup of incentive systems, performance measuring and the development of concepts in value-based company management.

 In addition to his role as CEO of Matrix42 AG, the European market leader for Enterprise Service Management, Oliver Bendig is responsible for the strategy and further development of the company.
 He also advises clients and private equity companies on product and software development as well as IT security and go-to-market with a focus on Agile and Digital Transformation.
 In addition, Oliver Bendig is an advisory board member at Ecovium, a leading logistics software company in Europe.